 12. Students may not use personal technological devices during the school day, unless they are being used for an academic purpose with the express permission of a faculty member in a designated area.
 These items include but are not limited to portable audio and video players, laptops, e-Readers, tablet computers and cell phones.
 Students in grades 9-12 are allowed these devices after the end of 8th period, but they must refrain from their use in academic areas.

-13. Students are expected to check and read their JBS e-mail daily.
+13. Students are expected to review their JBS e-mail daily.
 Faculty and administrators use e-mail to communicate with students and for official notices.

 Consequences of violating these policies will be in keeping with the school’s disciplinary system.
 For violations, access to technology may be revoked for a period of time in addition to probation, suspension, or expulsion from school.